numcommand/num/doc/helpers.md

     $ wc data.txt
     3 9 15

-Run `man wc` to see options, and how to use languages other than English or character encodings other than ASCII.
+Run <a href="http://linux.die.net/man/1/wc">`man wc`</a> to see options, and how to use languages other than English or character encodings other than ASCII.

 ## parallel